JoyceCaiOcean/WILDFIRE/README.md

 ***

+- Land Use Land Cover (LULC) Analysis
+  - Overlay fire perimeter on LULC plot of Study Area and compute the areas of Built & Tree/Shrub/Grass Cover were affected by the fires.
 - Weather Variable Analysis
   - Investigate short & long-term (one-year) trends of weather variables in dataset (Temperature, Wind, Precipitation) and the calculated ones (Specific Humidity).
   - Calculate statistics on weather variables before and during the fire such as Wind Speeds & Direction.